 You can also add parsley, olives, etc.

-2 cups cooked buckwheat (or cooked barley grits), 2 diced onions, 1 cup chopped mushrooms, 1 cup spinach, 1 tbsp. soya flour mixed with 2 tbsp water (acts as a binding agent), 1 tsp cold pressed oil, 1 tsp rosemary, 1 tsp sage, sea salt.
+2 cups cooked buckwheat (or cooked barley grits), 2 diced onions, 1 cup chopped mushrooms, 1 cup spinach, 1 tbsp. soya flour mixed with 2 tbsp water (acts as a binding agent), 1 Tbsp raw organic coconut oil, 1 tsp rosemary, 1 tsp sage, sea salt.

 Mix all ingredients together adding hot water if required.
 Form burgers, grease a baking tray and place burgers on it carefully.
 Bake for about 15 to 30 minutes or until the tops are brown.
 Turn over carefully and repeat.